The fragile nature of road transportation networks: Introduction

-Based on traffic models like MFDs, various terminologies have been proposed to evaluate the performance of road transportation networks in the past decades, and two commonly used terms to characterize the extent of performance variations under stress are robustness \citep{shang_benchmark_2022} and resilience \citep{mattsson_vulnerability_2015, calvert_methodology_2018}.
-Researchers have devoted extensive efforts to the assessment and design of robust and resilient transportation systems of all kinds, such as in railway systems \citep{corman_evaluating_2014}, public transportation operation \citep{cats_robustness_2016}, aviation \citep{isaacson_concept_nodate}, and road networks \citep{ampountolas_macroscopic_2017, yang_heterogeneity_2019, leclercq_enforcing_2021}.
-However, the definitions of robustness and resilience can vary under different contexts, even within the transportation domain itself. \cite{zhou_resilience_2019} provided a synthesis of definitions based on up-to-date literature, wherein robustness involves evaluating a system's ability to maintain its initial state and withstand performance degradation when confronted with uncertainties and disturbances.
-On the other side, resilience emphasizes the system's capability and promptness to recover from major disruptions and return to its original state.
+Based on traffic models like MFDs and various performance indicators, different terminologies have been proposed to evaluate the performance of road transportation networks in the past decades, and two commonly used terms to characterize the extent of performance variations under stress are robustness \citep{shang_benchmark_2022} and resilience \citep{mattsson_vulnerability_2015}.
+Researchers have devoted extensive efforts to the assessment and design of robust and resilient transportation systems of all kinds, such as in railway systems \citep{corman_evaluating_2014}, public transportation \citep{cats_robustness_2016}, and road networks \citep{ampountolas_macroscopic_2017, yang_heterogeneity_2019, leclercq_enforcing_2021}.
+However, the definitions of robustness and resilience can vary under different contexts, even within the transportation domain itself. \cite{zhou_resilience_2019} provided a synthesis of definitions, wherein robustness involves evaluating a system's ability to maintain its initial state and withstand performance degradation when confronted with uncertainties and disturbances.
+On the other hand, resilience emphasizes the system's capability and promptness to recover from major disruptions and return to its original state.
 Nevertheless, both robustness and resilience can overlook the consideration of a longer time span, which is particularly relevant in transportation when accounting for the ever-growing traffic volume in urban road networks and the exponentially escalating adversarial consequences.
 Thus, it is necessary to introduce a new term to address this gap.